April 2 – 4, 2012

 Our return trip was a minor nuisance.
 The 16:40 bus didn’t show up until an hour later – packed and standing only.
 Leaving behind the photogenic Positano, we were back on the cliff-side road, which to me is the real draw of the Amalfi Coast.
 Tilting with the bus at every turn, our idle day to recover from our hectic time in Rome ended in a rather restless way.

-Even so, spending time in Pompeii offers an unrivaled insight into the daily life during the Pax Romana.
+Even so, spending time in Pompeii offers an unrivalled insight into the daily life during the Pax Romana.
 Walking past the city gate, there is the port on the left and the basilica on the right.
 Further right are the Temple of Apollo and the macellum (indoor market), which ultimately leads to the Forum.
 What sets Pompeii apart are not these public buildings, which can’t be measured to Rome’s, but rather its intact town centre, along with its network of wide roads and narrow side streets, rows of residential houses and several richly decorated villas and public baths.
+For a moment, when I lost the crowd on an empty alley, I thought I was teleported back to another time.

 While it is easy to assume Pompeii will stay around for another 2,000 years, the ancient city is suffering from perpetual negligence and mismanagement and it is best to pay it a visit as soon as possible.